jtesta/ssh-audit/PACKAGING.md

     $ make -f Makefile.docker
 ```

-Then upload them to Dockerhub with:
+Then upload it to Dockerhub with:

 ```
     $ make -f Makefile.docker upload